taechitpt/Data-Science-Portfolio/README.md

 **Process:**
 - Cleaned and transformed raw data from CSV files.
 - Built predictive model using scikit-learn.
-- Evaluated the model based on feature coefficients.
+- Evaluated the model and performance metrics.
 - Visualized trends and presented key insights.

 **Result:** Accuracy 82%